maoratar1/SLAM/README.md

 objects that represents a feature in a frame.
 This object can be found at the `DataBaseDirectory`

-fFr testing my PnP transformation quality I plotted two points cloud one for first frame and another for the second frame, each in its own coordinates system, and then I mapped the first point cloud to the coordinates system of the second frame, and I've the following result:
+For testing our PnP transformation result quality, We plotted two points cloud, one for first frame and another for the second frame, each in its own coordinates system, and then We mapped the first point cloud to the coordinates' system of the second frame, and we've the following result:

 <img src=README_Images/DeterministicApproach/2PointsCloud.png width="350" height="280">